Skip to content

 PLC programming has always used markers to store information about the past.
 Markers are equivalent to flags in code.
 The problem with markers is the same as with any flags: they are difficult to control if their number increases.
 The form of the control system in the example corresponds directly to the concept of markers: the steps (i.e. states) are in effect treated as a better way to organize markers.
 But effectively, the code defines a state machine.

-A code in the IEC document is developed in the following way: we design in some way a state machine which reflects a certain "sequence".
+A code in the IEC document is developed in the following way: we design in some way a state machine which reflects a certain “sequence”.
 Then we build a combinational circuit which is built using the state of the state machine and inputs.
-The problem lies in the understanding and design of the "sequence".
+The problem lies in the understanding and design of the “sequence”.
 Such state machines make sense but only rarely, under special circumstances.
-If a reader ever had a look at the case study "TrafficLight control" on our web site he would discover there exactly that kind of solution.
+If a reader ever had a look at the case study “Traffic light control” on our website he would discover there exactly that kind of solution.
 For the TrafficLight control we use a state machine whose sense is to reflect the position and the movement direction of a train which is in the controlled zone.
 If we know that information we can decide about the traffic light: it must be on if at least one TrafficLight state machine signals that the train moves towards the crossing (there is a separate state machine for any train in the controlled zone).
-The solution is simple and the design of the "sequence" is obvious.
-Those state machines are so-called parser state machines - we come back to those topic later in Conclusions where we present the state machine classification in more details .
+The solution is simple and the design of the “sequence” is obvious.
+Those state machines are so-called parser state machines – we come back to this topic later in Conclusions where we present the state machine classification in more details.

-Most control systems are not so homogeneous considering their behaviour.
-It is very difficult to find the actual "sequence" which assures that the outputs of the control system can be defined as a set of combinational boolean equations.
+Most control systems are not so homogeneous considering their behavior.
+It is very difficult to find the actual “sequence” which assures that the outputs of the control system can be defined as a set of combinational boolean equations.
 In the example, the sequence has been found but as we pointed out in the analysis it covers only the sunny-day-scenario: the full functionality requires still some additional effort.
-Therefore the normal and recommended way is to design a state machine which includes explicit output actions.
+Therefore, the normal and recommended way is to design a state machine which includes explicit output actions.
 This is not just a cosmetic change.
-The analysed example, as presented is a simple control problem.
+The analyzed example, as presented is a simple control problem.
 Simple problems can be solved using any method, intuitively rather than by developing a method-based strategy; anything will do.
 The true difficulties in a design arrive with increasing complexity of the control requirements.

 The state machine approach requires the conviction that by knowing the state (supported by inputs when using a Mealy model) all outputs or other activities are determined.
 In other words, when designing a state machine we think in terms of the states: in any state we decide what to do and when to change the state.
 With the approach presented in the IEC document, the state machine is a supporting instrument only.
-If a designer of such a "marker" state machine decides for some reason to change the state machine he has to go through the entire combinational part trying to understand how the change influences the output conditions.
+If a designer of such a “marker” state machine decides for some reason to change the state machine he has to go through the entire combinational part trying to understand how the change influences the output conditions.
 The separation between the actions and the state machine makes the design difficult.
-The astonishing factor is that this difficulty is self-imposed; it is only a question of proper understanding of the rôle of a state machine in the system design.
+The astonishing factor is that this difficulty is self-imposed; it is only a question of proper understanding of the role of a state machine in the system design.

-The marker approach weighs also on the the general approach.
+The marker approach weighs also on the general approach.
 If we look at the program (textual SFC) it is a typical program.
 We change a state, we do something in the state, other actions are done in the combinational part.
-It may and it will work after some time: it is a question of how many hours we put into testing it.
+It may, and it will work after some time: it is a question of how many hours we put into testing it.
 But it is very difficult to conquer a complex problem in such a way: it becomes more and more difficult to see all the dependencies.

 So, we are now coming to the next problem.
 When designing complex control systems we need several state machines which communicate among themselves.
-If we need several state machines with exactly the same behaviour we can do it with a "copy and paste" method; it is not a very attractive perspective.
+If we need several state machines with exactly the same behavior we can do it with a “copy and paste” method; it is not a very attractive perspective.
 We cannot achieve a clear structure in such a coded solution.

 GRAVEL example as a state machine